 Hudson Valley’s Top 10 Favorite Classic Rock “Fool” Songs

-This Friday is April Fools' Day (April 1) and we've got the Hudson Valley's Top 10 Favorite Classic Rock "Fool" Songs.
+We've got the Hudson Valley's Top 10 Favorite Classic Rock "Fool" Songs for April Fools' Day.

 Ah...April Fool's Day.
-According to National Day Calendar, it's long been a day when practical jokes are played on the unaware.
+According to National Day Calendar, April 1 has long been a day when practical jokes are played on the unaware.
 Well, no tomfoolery here.
 There are plenty of classic rock songs with the word fool in the title, and we asked the Hudson Valley what their favorite classic rock "fool" songs are.
 We've compiled a list of the top 10.

 Hudson Valley's Favorite Top 10 Classic Rock "Fool" Songs

 10. Rolling Stones- Fool To Cry

 A ballad off of The Rolling Stone's 1976 album Black and Blue, "Fool to Cry" was released as the lead single off the album.
 It reached number 10 on the U.S. Billboard Hot 100.

 Robert Plant makes two spots on this list, one as a solo artist and one with the Mighty Led Zeppelin.
 "Ship of Fools" was the second single off Robert Plant's fourth solo album Now and Zen.
 It reached number 84 on the Billboard Hot 100 and number 3 on the Billboard Mainstream Rock Chart.
 It was Plant's 10th Top 10 solo hit on the Mainstream Rock chart.

 8. The Who- Won't Get Fooled Again